pnambia2/NextCapital/README.md

 ========

 At the moment, the web app allows users to do the following things:

--Sign up
+* Sign up
--Log in
+* Log in
--See a list of their todos
+* See a list of their todos
--Create new todos
+* Create new todos
--Mark todos as complete
+* Mark todos as complete
--Reorder their todos (Note: This is just a client side reordering.
+* Reorder their todos (Note: This is just a client side reordering.
 Upon signing out and signing back in, the ordering is not preserved.)

 Technology and Tools
 ====================

 For the web app, I have used the following tools extensively:
-1. Flask, a Python web micro framework
+* Flask, a Python web micro framework
-2. NextCapital API as required
+* NextCapital API as required
-3. Python requests library to make HTTP requests (GET, PUT, POST, DELETE)
+* Python requests library to make HTTP requests (GET, PUT, POST, DELETE)
-4. Bootstrap to make my front end a little more presentable
+* Bootstrap to make my front end a little more presentable

 Notes